drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Table 5.** Network structure of silicone rubber with addition of MQ resin.

-Addition of MQ resin to silicone rubber was replaced with Vi-MQT and Al-MQT resin to investigate its influence in the crosslinked network structure of silicone rubber, as shown in Figure 7., and summary of its value was listed in Table 6.
-The 10 phr of the silicone resin was chosen.
-Addition of Vi-MQT reduced the gel content and *Ve* of silicone rubber.
-Incorporation of Vi-MQT5 showed highest decline value of crosslink density of silicone rubber, even it has a lower value than the addition of 30 phr of MQ resin addition (0.642 X10^-4^ compared with 0.735 X10^-4^).
-For Al-MQT5 addition on silicone rubber showed similar the crosslink density property like MQ resin (1.418 X10^-4^ compared with 1.426 X10^-4^).
+Addition of Vi-MQT and Al-MQT resins to the silicone rubber was then substituted for MQ addition to investigate their influence on the silicone rubber crosslinked network structure, as shown in Figure 7., with a summary of the values listed in Table 6.
+A 10 phr level for silicone resin was chosen.
+Addition of Vi-MQT reduced the gel content and *Ve*.
+Incorporation of Vi-MQT5 produced the highest decline in crosslink density, with even a lower value than the addition of 30 phr of MQ resin (0.642 X10^-4^ compared with 0.735 X10^-4^).
+On the other hand, Al-MQT5 addition on silicone rubber showed a similar crosslink density to that of MQ resin (1.418 X10^-4^ compared with 1.426 X10^-4^).

 ![](media\image10.JPG){width="5.424307742782152in" height="3.0in"}